techstop/techstop/content/post/2019-02-04-android-webview.md

 ---
 author: Antonio
 date: 2019-02-04 22:27:34+00:00
-lastmod: 2019-09-27
+lastmod: 2022-02-16
 draft: false
 title: Android WebView
 type: post
 url: /android-webview/
 description: "In this tutorial you will learn how to create an Android webview in your app.
-You can use the webview to render web pages and also interact with the pages."
+You can use the webview to render web pages and also interact with the pages.
+This webview will also allow you to download from links across the web."
 categories:
 - Tutorials
 - Android